silvnt/certificate-generator/README.md

-# certificate-generator
+# certifier-go
-A certificate generator written in go
+A web application developed in Go to create and send bulk certificates.